-I have an Associates in Chemistry, and am currently an undergraduate student at Valencia College.
-I previously worked with two other tutoring companies, and thus am aware of how important it is for students to create a studying routine, in order to reinforce the material they discuss every day in class.
+After obtaining my Associate's Degree in General Studies and Chemistry, I have decided to pursue a B.B.A. in Business Administration: Operations Management.
+I've previously worked with three other tutoring companies, and thus am aware of how important it is for students to create a studying routine, in order to reinforce the material they discuss every day in class.
 In many cases, clarifying two or three difficult topics can be the key to success for students.
 My job as a tutor is to offer these well-instructed practices to my students, and to ensure that my students receive as much practice as they need before taking any examination.
+Lastly, but most importantly, is to have fun and enjoy math as much as possible!

 Education & Certification